nodemcu/nodemcu-firmware/docs/en/modules/ucg.md

 This object provides all of ucglib's methods to control the display.
 Again, refer to [GraphicsTest.lua](https://github.com/nodemcu/nodemcu-firmware/blob/master/lua_examples/ucglib/GraphicsTest.lua) to get an impression how this is achieved with Lua code.
 Visit the [ucglib homepage](https://github.com/olikraus/ucglib) for technical details.

-### Displays
+### Display selection
+HW SPI based displays with support in u8g2 can be enabled.

+The procedure is different for ESP8266 and ESP32 platforms.

+#### ESP8266

-To get access to the display constructors, add the desired entries to the display table in [app/include/ucg_config.h](https://github.com/nodemcu/nodemcu-firmware/blob/master/app/include/ucg_config.h):
+Add the desired entries to the display table in [app/include/ucg_config.h](../../../app/include/ucg_config.h):
 ```c
 #define UCG_DISPLAY_TABLE                          \
     UCG_DISPLAY_TABLE_ENTRY(ili9341_18x240x320_hw_spi, ucg_dev_ili9341_18x240x320, ucg_ext_ili9341_18) \
     UCG_DISPLAY_TABLE_ENTRY(st7735_18x128x160_hw_spi, ucg_dev_st7735_18x128x160, ucg_ext_st7735_18) \
 ```

+#### ESP32
+Enable the desired entries for SPI displays in ucg's sub-menu (run `make menuconfig`).

 ### Fonts
 ucglib comes with a wide range of fonts for small displays.
-Since they need to be compiled into the firmware image, you'd need to include them in [app/include/ucg_config.h](https://github.com/nodemcu/nodemcu-firmware/blob/master/app/include/ucg_config.h) and recompile.
-Simply add the desired fonts to the font table:
+Since they need to be compiled into the firmware image.

+The procedure is different for ESP8266 and ESP32 platforms.

+#### ESP8266

+Add the desired fonts to the font table in  [app/include/ucg_config.h](../../../app/include/ucg_config.h):
 ```c
 #define UCG_FONT_TABLE                              \
     UCG_FONT_TABLE_ENTRY(font_7x13B_tr)             \